rammussenna/rings-of-the-damned/Bosses.md

   * Richer players are punished more.
   * Loot is bait, grabbing it powers him up unless cleansed first via holy water.
+  * the more gold you have (strictly in greed) the higher the attributions
 ## 5. **Wrath**  *Agramor, the Flame-Tethered*

 * **Appearance**: A burning knight wrapped in iron chains and molten plates, missing an arm replaced with a flail.